Police and Crime Commissioner Dafydd Llywelyn brought the Knife Angel to Aberystwyth in June 2022

 Police and Crime Commissioner, Dafydd Llywelyn, has brought the Knife Angel to Aberystwyth to raise awareness of knife crime and the impact it can have.

-Key prevention, anti-violence and anti-aggression messages will be shared through educating children, young people, and adults about the harmful effects that violent behaviour has on our communities.
-In doing so, we hope to prevent violent behaviour and divert people away from violence as a solution for solving disputes.
+Key prevention, anti-violence and anti-aggression messages were shared through educating children, young people, and adults about the harmful effects that violent behaviour has on our communities.
+In doing so, we hoped to prevent violent behaviour and divert people away from violence as a solution for solving disputes.

 Prevention of crime and diversion away from crime is essential.
-We hope that the Knife Angel will greatly assist us in raising critical awareness of knife crime whilst creating a widespread intolerance to violent behaviour within our communities.
+We hope that the Knife Angel has greatly assisted us in raising critical awareness of knife crime whilst creating a widespread intolerance to violent behaviour within our communities.

-We want to involve children and young people from across Aberystwyth and neighbouring areas, as well as community groups and organisations, to get involved in some of the activities that are taking place during the visit.
+We involved children and young people from across Aberystwyth and neighbouring areas, as well as community groups and organisations, who got involved in some of the activities that took place during the visit.

-For further details and a programme of activities, please email; OPCC.Communication@dyfed-powys.police.uk
+For further details and infromation, please email; OPCC.Communication@dyfed-powys.police.uk